Padlet Post-it Boards

 Padlet privacy settings

-There are four settings to choose from:
+There are three settings to choose from:

-- Secret: Anyone who has the Padlet URL can view and post content.
+• Secret: Anyone who has the Padlet URL can view and post content.
 Often the URL is provided to students in a Moodle module, but it can be shared by anyone who has the URL.

-- Password protected: similar to secret but with added security.
+• Secret Password: Similar to secret but with added security.
 So anyone who has the link and the padlet password can view and post content, and a University Padlet account is not needed.

 Padlets can be exported in PDF, Excel or image formats which is recommended when using padlet for assessment purposes and you need to keep a permanent record.

-Padlet Styles
+Padlet styles

 There are a wide range of Padlet board styles and formats to choose from so have a look through the Padlet Gallery for design ideas.
 Padlet is accessed through a web browser, a mobile app and can even be embedded within Moodle.
 The University has an institutional Padlet (https://edinburghnapier.padlet.org) which provides a choice of privacy settings which are described below.
 Staff need to have a Padlet account to get started so please contact the Learning Support Team if you wish to use Padlet with your students.